Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Privacy analysis in online management

-Sun et al. \cite{Sun:NEO} proposed a GAN-based head inpainting approach for facial identity preservation.
-The challenge of head inpainting in practice is that heads depicted in photos usually appear in diverse activities and orientations.
-The author addressed this problem by adopting GAN in two stages.
-First, a GAN was constructed to generate facial landmarks from image context (e.g. body pose) to represent the head pose sensibly.
-Then another GAN was developed as the head generator conditioned on the generated facial landmark alignment.
-In a subsequent study \cite{Sun:HMI}, the authors improved the head generator by replacing the fixed facial landmarks to a face rendering model with controllably different identities.
-Specifically, the identity-related component of an original face was abstracted as a semantic parameter vector using the 3D Morphable Model (3DMM) \cite{Blanz:MMS}.
-Then the semantic parameters were modified and clustered into different identity groups, providing an explicit manipulation of identity.
-Finally, the rendering faces were synthesized based on the identity groups using the Model-based Face Autoencoder (MoFA) \cite{Tewari:MMD} for the subsequent inpainting.
+For example, Uittenbogaard et al. \cite{Uittenbogaard:PPS} proposed an inpainting framework to remove privacy-sensitive pedestrians and vehicles in street-view imagery.
+The framework leverages the depth consistencies for detecting and removing objects.
+Next, a GAN employs multi-view information to inpaint the object-removed region.
+Sun et al. \cite{Sun:NEO} proposed a head inpainting approach for preserving facial identities.
+The challenge of head inpainting is that heads in photos usually appear with diverse motions and orientations.
+The authors address this problem by a GAN to generates sensible head and facial characteristics (e.g., facial landmarks) according to the image content (e.g., a body pose).
+Then another GAN synthesizes the non-existing heads aligned with the generated facial characteristics.
+In a subsequent study \cite{Sun:HMI} of the same team, the authors improved the head generator to support controllably different identities.
+The identity-related component of an original face is abstracted as a semantic parameter vector.
+Then the semantic parameters are modified and clustered into different identity groups, providing an explicit manipulation of identity.
+Kuang et al. \cite{kuang2021unnoticeable} proposed a seamless face replacement model based on the pix2pix model \cite{isola2017image} and U-Net \cite{ronneberger2015u}.
+By integrating the constraints over foreground (face) regions, background regions, and identity-related features, the model can synthesize faces that are naturally fused with the image background and significantly different from the original appearance.

-\textbf{Obfuscation with measurable privacy.} Another concern of traditional intuitive visual obfuscation methods is that most of them manipulated the privacy-sensitive regions in a qualitative manner and failed to provide rigorous, quantitative and provable privacy guarantees.
-Recently, differential privacy (DP)\cite{dwork:DP}, a mathematical tool for measuring the privacy loss associated with any data release drawn from a statistical database, has been exploited to deal with the problem.

-Fan et al. \cite{Fan:PIO} proposed a visual obfuscation approach based on metric privacy \cite{Chatzikokolakis:BSD}, a privacy measurement generalized from DP.
-The approach contained two main steps: First, the sensitive ROI was transformed into a $k$-dimensional feature vector using Singular Value Decomposition (SVD), which supports invertible transformation by preserving image perceptual similarity in the transformed domain \cite{Kozat:RPI}.
-A sampling mechanism satisfying the metric privacy was then performed on the feature vector according to certain probability distributions.
-The sampled vector was then transformed inversely to replace the original region in the image.